Paramushir: Geography and geology

-Climate and flora and fauna
+Climate and flora, fauna, and funga

 Paramushir has a sub-arctic climate strongly modulated by the cooling effects of the North Pacific Oyashio Current.
 The arboreal flora of Paramushir is consequently limited to dense, stunted copses of Siberian dwarf pine and shrubby alder.
 The alpine tundra which dominates the landscape produces plentiful edible mushrooms and berries, especially lingonberry, Arctic raspberry, whortleberry and crowberry.
 Red fox, Arctic hare and ermine are notably abundant and hunted by the inhabitants.
 The island also supports a population of brown bears.
 In the spring crested auklet nest on the island.
 The straits between Paramushir and Shumshu island support a notably dense population of sea otters; harbor seals are also common.
 North Pacific right whales, one of the rarest and the most endangered whale species are known to appear in the surrounding waters.

 Several species of charr and Pacific salmon spawn in its rivers, notably in the Tukharka river, which at 20 km is the longest river on the island.